 We also took a side trip to Yosemite Village to pick up a hiking map and visit the Ansel Adams gallery.
 There’s also a shop and restaurants here.

 By the time we’d finished the short hike, things were getting busier and the nearby picnic spots were full.

 We drove to the base of El Capitan which is a bit further out, so picnic tables were still available for our packed lunch.
 (We bought a cool bag and ice blocks to keep our food and water cool during the day.)

 Taft Point & Sentinel Dome

-It is possible to do a loop that combines the Taft Point and Sentinel Dome hikes but this actually takes longer (perhaps four hours total) and the trail is less obvious.
-Plus by returning to the trailhead between each hike we would use the toilet and get more water from our car.
+It is possible to do a loop that combines the Taft Point and Sentinel Dome hikes, but this actually takes longer (perhaps four hours total) and the trail is less obvious.
+Plus by returning to the trailhead between each hike we could use the toilet and get more water from our car.

 Glacier Point & Tunnel View

-We continued on up to Glacier Point stopping along the way for more amazing views.
+We continued on up to Glacier Point stopping along the way for more amazing views at Washburn Point.

 Day 2 (6am to 5pm) – Mist Trail & Mariposa Grove